 - Restricted to GSuite users currently

 Bottom line: Calendars are only getting more hectic.
-Clockwise has become one of the best productivity apps on the market because it uses AI to significantly improve calendaring, helping you carve out time for focus, spend less time scheduling, and making your life easier through integrations with Asana and Zoom.
+Clockwise has become one of the best productivity apps on the market because it uses AI to significantly improve calendaring, helping you carve out time for focus, spend less time scheduling, and make your life easier through integrations with Asana and Slack.

 Luckily, RescueTime is to the, well, rescue.
 As a self-proclaimed “revolutionary productivity assistant,” you can expect to stay more focused, productive, and motivated during your working hours.
-This time management platform seems to have all the bells and whistles when it comes to keeping on-track with your to-do list.
+This time management platform seems to have all the bells and whistles to keep on track with your to-do list.

 With an intuitive interface, RescueTime makes it easy for you to set up your workflow with a custom daily Focus Work Goal and a smart coaching feature that helps you analyze your meeting schedule and end-of-day summaries.
 It will even block out certain web apps that negatively impact your focus when you enter a Focus Session, a feature similar to Focus Time at Clockwise or even the Pomodoro technique.
 At the end of your Focus Sessions, you can see how long you focused and which apps distract you the most.
 Though it can be confronting to see your productivity analysis, RescueTime will use that data to help you save time in the future.